 Veneers are thin shell-like coverings that sit on the enamel on the front of the teeth.
 If you were to look at them before they are applied, they look a lot like fingernails.
 Veneers are custom-created so that they perfectly fit the size and shape of your existing teeth.
 They are also available in a variety of shades so that you can choose one that gives you a stunning natural smile.

 There are a number of benefits associated with porcelain veneers which make them such a popular cosmetic solution for damaged, misshapen or discolored teeth.
 These include:

-They are very resistant to stains such as tea,
+- They are very resistant to stains such as tea, coffee and wine.

 Disadvantages of porcelain veneers

 There are very few disadvantages of porcelain veneers, but there are a few things that you should be aware of.